 Technical Safety Authority of Saskatchewan (TSASK) is the body responsible for the development and maintenance of this Code.
-TSASK uses the multi-provincial Oil and Gas Code Committee to provide expert advice and recommendations for amendments to the Code.
-TSASK has endorsed this Fifth edition of the Oil and Gas Facilities Code in February 2021.
-This fifth edition supersedes the previous edition published in 2015.
+TSASK has endorsed this Sixth Edition of the Oil and Gas Facilities Code in 2024.
+This sixth edition supersedes the previous edition published in 2021.